electron/website/blog/electron-16-0.md

 ### Electron Release Cadence Change

-Starting with Electron 15, Electron will release a new major stable version every 8 weeks.
+As of Electron 15, Electron will release a new major stable version every 8 weeks.
 You can read the [full details here](https://www.electronjs.org/blog/8-week-cadence).

-Additionally, Electron will be changing supported versions from latest three versions to latest four versions until May 2022.
+Additionally, Electron has changed supported versions from latest three versions to latest four versions until May 2022.
 [See our versioning document](https://www.electronjs.org/docs/latest/tutorial/electron-versioning) for more detailed information about versioning in Electron.
+After May 2022, we will return to supporting latest three versions.

 ### Stack Changes